Aviatik C.I

-The Aviatik C.I was an observation aircraft which came into service during World War I in April 1915.
 It was a development of the Aviatik B.I and B.II models, being one of first aircraft of the new German C class of armed biplanes.
-In the C.I the observer sat in front of the pilot, with a machine-gun clipped on a sliding mounting fitted on a rail at either side of the cockpit.
-It gave the crew the means to attack enemy aircraft.
-The positions of the pilot and observer were reversed in last series of 50, ordered in 1917 solely for trainer purpose.
-There was only one aircraft built of refined C.Ia version in May 1916, with armament still in a forward cab, serving as a prototype for C.III.
-Later models of the plane included the Aviatik C.II and the C.III, which had more powerful engines.
-The C.III was produced in large numbers.
+On the C.I, the observer sat in front of the pilot; this arrangement was unique amongst the C class, which opted to place the pilot in the forward position instead.
+The positions of the pilot and observer were reversed in last series of 50, ordered in 1917 solely for training purposes.
+There was only a single aircraft completed of the refined C.Ia version in May 1916, with armament still in a forward cab, serving as a prototype for the C.III.